Chocapikk/LeakPy/EXAMPLES.md

 ### Cache Management

 LeakPy automatically caches API responses to reduce unnecessary API calls.
-The cache respects HTTP headers (`Cache-Control: max-age` or `Expires`) when available, otherwise uses a default TTL of 5 minutes.
+The cache uses a default TTL of 5 minutes.

 ```bash
 # Clear the cache manually